kapicorp/kapitan/docs/pages/inventory/omegaconf.md

 * OmegaConf
   * `oc.env`: access a environment variable
-  * `oc.select`: provide a default value for an interpolation
+  * `oc.select`: provide a default value for an interpolation path
   * `oc.dict.keys`: get the keys of a dictionary object as a list
   * `oc.dict.values`: get the values of dictionary object as a list
 * Utilities